dman-os/comb/DEVDOC.md

 more than sufficent.
 All I had to do was add a stricter constraint that any access to swapped memory has to be explicity swappedIn/out.
 There's no way to safely abstract this away from high level users.

+### FAN_EVENT_MODIFY

+...are emitted anytime a file is written to and as you can imagine are supernumerous.
+We'll be needing a scheme to combine them for over a span of time if not options for completely disabling them erstwhile we find ourselves syscalling and queriying against the index each time we catch one.